 Next, you should use a fresh testing kit to test your pool’s water chemistry.
 This provides an important benchmark for correcting the various levels later.
 You need to record the readings for bromine, chlorine, pH, and alkalinity.
 The truest reading can be obtained just before the sun begins hitting your pool, early in the morning, before the sun begins burning off chlorine.
 Obtain your sample from at least a foot to 18 inches deep in the pool.
 The readings should give you an idea of what and how much of each chemical you need for later.
 (Time: approximately 30 minutes)

-Before turning on your pool pump, thoroughly vacuum your pool.
-Start at one corner and work your way all around the pool.
+Before turning on your pool pump, thoroughly scrub your pool.
+Start at one corner and work your way all around the pool, removing all of the algae from the walls and floor.
 If necessary, combine vacuuming with scrubbing the walls and floor to remove any algae or other coating.
 Removing all you can with the vacuum now will help your pool’s filtration system do a better and faster job of cleaning out tiny elements.
 (Time: approximately 2-3 hours, depending on your pool’s size)

 Run the Pool Pump